Tough Questions About Implementing Your Dress Code

 As an example, an employer cannot treat employees less favorably because of their national origin, such as by prohibiting certain forms of ethnic dress.
 In addition, a rule cannot unequally burden one gender over the other.

 An employer can have different rules for different kinds of employees.
-For example, while receptionists, customer service representatives, and other kinds of employees who interact with customers and clients can be required to dress professionally, back of the house workers might be allowed to dress more casually in jeans and rubber-soled shoes.
+For example, while receptionists, customer service representatives, and other kinds of employees who interact with customers and clients can be required to dress professionally, employees who work in the back of the workplace might be allowed to dress more casually in jeans and rubber-soled shoes.

 Heathfield: This is one of the most frequent questions received from readers.
 How can managers consistently enforce the dress code?